 Shyam Selvadurai was born in Colombo, Sri Lanka.
 Funny Boy, his first novel, won the W.H.
 Smith/ Books in Canada First Novel Award and the Lambda Literary Award in the US.
 He is the author of Cinnamon Gardens and Swimming in the Monsoon Sea, and the editor of an anthology, Story-wallah!
 A Celebration of South Asian Fiction.
 His books have been published in the US, the UK and India, and published in translation in France, Germany, Italy, Spain, Sweden, Denmark, Turkey and Israel.
 His latest novel, The Hungry Ghosts, was published April 2, 2013 in Canada, India and Sri Lanka.

 Shyam co- wrote the screenplay for his first novel Funny Boy, for which he won the Canadian Screen Award and the New York Cinema Independent Award for Best Adapted Screenplay.
-Shyam’s new novel Mansion of the Moon is a historical novel about the Buddha’s wife, Yasodhara.
+Shyam’s new novel Mansions of the Moon is a historical novel about the Buddha’s wife, Yasodhara.

 In 2016, Shyam had the interesting honour of having a spider named after him: Brignolia shyami, a small goblin spider.